Segre classes as integrals over polytopes: Proof

 The integral appearing in \eqref{eq:main} may be computed in terms of a triangulation of $N$.
 An $n$-dimensional simplex in $\Rbb^n$ is the convex hull of a set of $n+1$ points (its vertices) not contained in a hyperplane.
 Points are denoted by underlined letters: $\uv=(v_1,\dots, v_n)$.
 The notation $\uv\cdot \uX$ stands for $v_1 X_1+\cdots + v_n X_n$.
 We let $\ue_1=(1,0,\dots, 0)$, \dots, $\ue_n=(0,\dots, 0, 1)$.

-We also allow for the possibility that some of the vertices are at infinity; if $a$ is a coordinate, we denote by $\ua$ the corresponding point at infinity.
+We also allow for the possibility that some of the vertices are at infinity, and we denote by $\ua_i$ the point at infinity in the direction of $\ue_i$.
 Thus, the simplex $T$ with `finite' vertices $\uv_0,\dots, \uv_r$ and `infinite' vertices $\ua_{i_1},\dots, \ua_{i_{n-r}}$ is defined by

 Each simplex $T$ has a normalized volume $\hVol(T)$, defined as the normalized volume of the (finite) simplex obtained by projecting along its infinite directions.
 (The {\em normalized\/} volume is the ordinary Euclidean volume times the factorial of the dimension.)